dan-fritchman/Thesis/content.md

   - `Instance`s are owned by `Module`s
   - Each instance connection-target `Connectable` must be owned by the same `Module` as the `Instance`
 - `Bundle` definitions own their `Signal`s and sub-bundle instances
-  - Notably these signal-objects are never instantiated elsewhere; they serve as templates for connectables added into a `Module` by the elaboration process.
+  - Notably these signal-objects are never instantiated elsewhere; they serve as templates for `Connectable`s added into a `Module` by the elaboration process.

 Long story short: that slight impedance-mismatch in semantics can lead to very confusing difficulties when attempting to compile and export a module.
 Hdl21's built-in answer is its simplest elaboration pass: `Orphanage`.
 Its orphan-test is very simple: each Module-attribute is annotated with a `_parent_module` member upon insertion into the Module namespace.
 Orphan-testing simply requires that for each attribute, this member is identical to the parent `Module`.
 If not, the module is rejected as invalid.